 Meeting Point: Milford Sound Visitor Centre (Free parking is available a 10-min walk away)

-Accommodation: Reaver’s Lodge — NZ$27/pax in a Private Quad Ensuite Room.
-A simple room with free breakfast, free parking and a gorgeous view of the town.
+Accommodation: The Flaming Kiwi Backpacker — NZ$62.35/night in a Budget Twin.
+A walking distance to attractions around town, it’s a simple room with free wifi, free parking and a gorgeous view of the town.

 Day 5: Queenstown – Aoraki Mount Cook